-However, in no case shall the cumulative gross floor area of all buildings and/or structures, or portions thereof, used or occupied by an on-farm diversified use exceed 557 m^2 (6,000 ft^2), except in accordance with the minor exception policies of this section.
+However, in no case shall the cumulative gross floor area of all buildings and/or structures, or portions thereof, used or occupied by an on-farm diversified use exceed 557 m (6,000 ft), except in accordance with the minor exception policies of this section.

-WINERIES, BREWERIES, CIDERIES AND DISTILLERIES
+WINERIES.
+BREWERIES, CIDERIES AND DISTILLERIES

-- In addition to the general requirements for an on-farm diversified use, a farm winery shall only be permitted where: - The farm winery uses crops (i.e., fruit/grains) grown on site to produce the majority of the wine/cider/beer/spirits, and all alcoholic commodities produced by the farm winery shall be processed, fermented, and bottled on site; - ii) An on-site tasting room and retail floor space shall not exceed the lesser of 75 m2 or 25% of the total winery floor area, provided that it does not conflict with any minimum floor area requirement for licensing approval; and, - iii) All provincial regulations, including licensing requirements of the Alcohol and Gaming Commission of Ontario, are met.
+- In addition to the general requirements for an on-farm diversified use, a farm winery shall only be permitted where: - i) The farm winery uses crops (i.e., fruit/grains) grown on site to produce the majority of the wine/cider/beer/spirits, and all alcoholic commodities produced by the farm winery shall be processed, fermented, and bottled on site; - ii) An on-site tasting room and retail floor space shall not exceed the lesser of 75 m or 25% of the total winery floor area, provided that it does not conflict with any minimum floor area requirement for licensing approval: and. - iii) All provincial regulations, including licensing requirements of the Alcohol and Gaming Commission of Ontario, are met. - EMPL OYEES The on-farm diversified use shall directly involve the farmer living on the same lot as the on-farm diversified use and may also involve any other permanent residents on the lot and up to two employees who do not reside on the lot.
+A limited number of additional seasonal employees may be permitted for a farm-related tourism use. - MINOR Reasonable exceptions to the maximum gross floor area and/or number of employees for an on-farm diversified use may be considered on a site SCALE OF USE specific basis for a value retaining facility, value added agricultural facility, and/or smaller agriculture-related use, where Area Council is satisfied that such use could not reasonably be located within a rural settlement.
+A minor exception to the maximum gross floor area cap may also be permitted for the seasonal storage of boats, recreational vehicles and/or automobiles in existing, as of May 25, 2022, farm buildings or structures.